Spiritual Life Insurance

 The Bible speaks about how everyone has some sense of the existence of God.

-Romans 1:20 states For since the creation of the world God's invisible qualities--his eternal power and divine nature--have been clearly seen, being understood from what has been made, so that people are without excuse.
+Romans 1:20 states: For since the creation of the world God's invisible qualities--his eternal power and divine nature--have been clearly seen, being understood from what has been made, so that people are without excuse.

-CONSIDER OUR SOLAR SYSTEM!
-Science tells us that if your world was closer to the sun we would be fried, and farther and we would freeze.
+Science tells us that if earth was closer to the sun we would be fried.
+Farther away and we would freeze.
 If it did not spin life would only be sustainable on a tiny part of the earth.
 The bible told the ancients in Genesis 1 that the earth was formless and void and by design God made the world sustainable.
 He created by design our continents, waters, and spun the earth so that we would experience day and night (yeah, read Gen 1:14-19 plainly and you will see God spun the earth so we experience day and night).
 It was not just cosmic good luck that most of our earth can sustain life.

 However, we are not left to understand God by creation alone.